Freddie Spencer Chapman: Reputation and legacy

 The resort has a bar named 'Chapman's bar' in Emerald Bay (from where he swam to the submarine).
 The resort also hosts the 'Chapman Challenge', which includes a timed trek through the jungle and a swim.
 Each year descendants of Chapman have attended and even competed.

+The Trans Spencer Chapman hiking trail in central Perak, covering 34 km, three mountains, and 2,550 m of elevation gain, is named in his honour.

 Publications

 All books published by Chatto & Windus in London.